evidentlyai/evidently/docs/book/get-started/tutorial.md

 Evidently Reports are very configurable.
 You can define which Metrics to include and how to calculate them.

 To create a custom Report, you need to list individual **Metrics**.
-Evidently has dozens of Metrics that help evaluate anything from descriptive feature statistics to model quality.
+Evidently has dozens of Metrics that evaluate anything from descriptive feature statistics to model quality.
 You can calculate Metrics on the column level (e.g., mean value of a specific column) or dataset-level (e.g., share of drifted features in the dataset).

 In this example, you can list several Metrics that evaluate individual statistics for the defined column.